Free & convenient patient parking located behind the office.

 Tooth splinting is another common restorative procedure, and can be used to stabilize a loose or knocked-out tooth and allow for proper healing.
 We try to avoid tooth extractions if possible, but they can be a necessary procedure in some cases in which a patient is experiencing a severely damaged tooth that can’t otherwise be fixed.

 Place a knocked-out tooth in a container of cold milk to preserve the root while you head to your emergency appointment.

 If you knock out a tooth, the first step is to try and remain calm.
 If you can find it, recover your tooth by grabbing it by its top, or crown, instead of by the bottom, or root, to prevent further damage.
 Then, gently rinse the tooth with warm water.
 Once it is clean, replace the tooth back in its socket if possible.
 However, be careful not to force the tooth back in place.
-If necessary, you can place the tooth in a container of cold milk to keep it from drying out while you are heading to your emergency appointment.
+If necessary, you can place the tooth in a container of cold milk to keep it from drying out while you are heading to your emergency appointment in Pasadena.

 If you are facing a serious dental emergency, don’t wait to call your dentist.
 Although you may be focused on alleviating pain, a knocked-out tooth only has a short window of 1-2 hours in which it can be saved, replaced, and splinted by your dentist.
 Give us a call right away for guidance, then head to our office to get the emergency care you need.